prologin/iorgen/README.md

 ```

 If you want to generate the C code for parsing this kind of input, run
-`python3 -m iorgen -l c example.yaml`, and you will get the following
+`python3 -m iorgen gen-stubs -l c example.yaml`, and you will get the following
 `skeleton/example.c`:

 ```c